NavGithub15/Shopping-App/ReadMe.md

 - Add a search bar to allow the user to search for specific products by name or description.
 - Implement auto-suggestion functionality to display relevant products as the user types.
 - Highlight the search term in the product name and description to provide context to the user.

+### Unit Testing:
+- Implement unit tests for each component to ensure that they are rendering correctly and functioning as expected.
+- Use a testing library such as Jest or React Testing Library to write and run tests.

+### Error Handling:
+- Configure the cors error and better error handling
+- Use a global error boundary to catch and handle errors across the entire application.

 ## Conclusion